incisrdg/BB510-610_fall_2025/Week 9: Protein-protein docking (rigid-body docking: ClusPro, flexible docking: HADDOCK) and binding affinity calculations (PRODIGY, Boltz-2)/Week 9: Protein-protein docking (rigid-body docking: ClusPro, flexible docking: HADDOCK) and binding affinity calculations (PRODIGY, Boltz-2).md

 - Rigid-body docking assumes proteins remain structurally rigid and searches for the best geometric and physicochemical fit between their surfaces.

-- Flexible-docking allows conformational changes, typically in side chains or loops, to better capture realistic protein–protein interactions.
+- Flexible docking allows conformational changes, typically in side chains or loops, to better capture realistic protein–protein interactions.

-- Ensemble-docking uses multiple conformations of proteins (from experiments or simulations) to account for structural flexibility during docking.
+- Ensemble docking uses multiple conformations of proteins (from experiments or simulations) to account for structural flexibility during docking.

 - Machine learning approaches learn interaction patterns directly from large datasets of protein sequences and structures, enabling end-to-end prediction of binding likelihoods and interfaces.